xleera/RevCMS/README.md

 Before you can install RevCMS a new database must be created, for MySQL a tool like [ MySQL Workbench](https://www.mysql.com/products/workbench/) can be used.

-In browser open up `http://<your site>/install.php` for most this will be [http://localhost/install.php](http://localhost/install.php) and fallow the installation instruction on the web page.
+In browser open up `http://<your site>/install.php` for most this will be [http://localhost/install.php](http://localhost/install.php) and follow the installation instruction on the web page.

 ----------